web-tiki/picture-builder/README.md

 - Delete the thumbnails when the original image changes or is deleted
 - Why does the parameters need to be nested in a second level of array when the event is called?
 - Joomla 4 will imprement the [event package](https://github.com/joomla-framework/event/tree/2.0-dev).
 Event call should be changed then.
+- Errors when there are a lot of images to generate at the same time
 -------------

 Created by [web-tiki](https://web-tiki.com)